• As low as $310/Night

 • Approximately 600 square feet

 The Tale of A Mermaid is located on Beach Road in Nags Head across from the Nags Head Fishing Pier with great beach access.
-Conveniences include: HVAC, YOu TubeTV, WiFi, completely equipped kitchen, front porch, screened porch, back deck, outdoor shower w/ hot & cold water, washer & dryer, charcoal grille, picnic table & outside seating.
+Conveniences include: HVAC, YOu TubeTV, WiFi, entirely equipped kitchen, front porch, screened porch, back deck, outdoor shower w/ hot & cold water, washer & dryer, charcoal grille, picnic table & outside seating.
 Bathroom has walk-in shower (no bath tub)

 Please note: Linens are NOT supplied.
 You will need to bring or rent your sheets, pillowcases & towels.